Tell Me Something I Don't Know (game show): Season 3

 Season 3 promised "more twists and turns to the game play" and ran from June to August 2017 with broadcasts recorded in Chicago, Boston, Minneapolis, Philadelphia and New York City.
 The season started out maintaining Season 2's three-round structure and returned to the policy of giving every audience contestant a Certificate of Impressive Knowledge while adopting the personalized question model for the panelist round.
 For the season's last three episodes the show's format was simplified in response to listener feedback.
 TMSIDKs producers eliminated the panel of judges and Stephen Dubner was instead joined only by a co-host and the show's fact-checker.
 Time was allotted for more audience contestants to share their IDK's, and Dubner, co-host and fact-checker each weighed in on the show's three requisite criteria before turning the final say to the audience to pick a single winner.
 The IDK at the top of the show was also removed and the only prize given became one Certificate of Impressive Knowledge to each week's winner.
 This format continued into Season 4, which began in September of 2017 with co-production from the podcasting platform Stitcher.
 In between seasons Tell Me Something I Don't Know ran a mini-season of short-form versions of the podcast, released daily in August 2017.
-Recorded in the studio without a live audience, these episodes cut the program's gameshow format, each focusing on a single IDK from a celebrity call-in guest.
+Recorded in the studio without a live audience, these episodes cut the program's game show format, each focusing on a single IDK from a celebrity call-in guest.